rihaas/ProbabilityProblems/README.md

-# ProbabilityProblems
+# A Collection of Probability Problems
-his repository contains various probability problems and their solutions, focusing on concepts like binomial distribution.
+This repository contains various probability problems and their solutions, focusing on concepts like binomial distribution.